-Birmingham City has been always characterised by experimental, adventurous and diverse cultural life.
+Birmingham City has been always characterised by an experimental, adventurous and diverse cultural life.

 Cultural places in Birmingham: Birmingham Symphony Hall, Music Conservatoire Concert Hall, Birmingham Museums, Museum&Art Gallery, Thinktank Birmingham Science Museum, Aston Hall, Museum of the Jewellery Quarter, Sarehole Mill, Blakesley Hall, Soho House, Weoley Castle.

-Direct rail services run from Birmingham New Street, Birmingham International or Moor Street stations to all areas of Britain including North Wales and Scotland.
-Fast rail services run regularly to London with the High-Speed Rail service planned to further speed up connections.
+Direct rail services run from Birmingham New Street, Birmingham International or Moor Street stations to all areas of the UK including North Wales and Scotland.
+Fast rail services run regularly to London with the High-Speed Rail (HS2) service planned to further speed up connections.
 The city’s Metro service is planned to be extended to Edgbaston in 2021.

 International travel is easily accessible from Birmingham International Airport and East Midlands Airport.

 By road, the A38 (Bristol Road) and A456 (Hagley Road) provide swift links with the city centre and buses run frequently.

 With four glasshouses ranging from the exotic Tropical House through to Subtropical, Mediterranean and Arid houses, the Birmingham Botanical Gardens offers something unique to all their visitors.